parsehex/ab-bot/README.md

 # AB-Bot (fork)

-> This is a fork of the original [AB-Bot](https://github.com/spatiebot/ab-bot) repository, for use in [ab-docker](https://github.com/parsehex/ab-docker).
-Please see `ab-docker` for more information.
+> This is a fork of the original [AB-Bot](https://github.com/spatiebot/ab-bot) repository by [Spatiebot](https://github.com/spatiebot), for use in [airbattle-hosting](https://github.com/parsehex/airbattle-hosting).
+Please see the links for more information.
->
-> Even though this is meant to run with a docker container, my goal is to make sure it still works standalone.

 This is a nodejs Airmash bot API + implementation based on the wight Airbattle API.